Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Evaluation

 \subsection{\OPNAME Heuristic Evaluation}

 Our proposed heuristic in Figure~\ref{fig:ficco_heuristics} predicts the right schedule for all scenarios we study in this work.
-That said, to further test the efficacy of this heuristic we generate sixteen additional synthetic scenarios with wide ranging OTB and MT combinations.
-Across these scenarios, our proposed heuristic predicts the right schedule for \heuAcc scenarios further underscoring its efficacy.
-For the scenarios where we mispredict, our heuristic proposed schedule loses about 14\% of speedup.
+To further evaluate the efficacy of this heuristic, we generate sixteen additional synthetic scenarios with diverse OTB and MT combinations.
+Across these scenarios, our proposed heuristic predicts the right schedule for \heuAcc of scenarios, further underscoring its efficacy.
+For the scenarios where we mispredict, the schedule proposed by our heuristic loses approximately 14\% of the optimal speedup.